aletheatoh/chain-reaction/post-mortem.md

    - I felt that I did a good job of separating my code into different functions, which made it useful for calling functions repeatedly.

    - I felt I did a good job of utilizing global variables.
-This eliminated many lines of unnecessary code whereby I would otherwise have to repeatedly find the respective document elements.
+This eliminated many lines of unnecessary code whereby I would otherwise have to repeatedly locate the respective document elements.
+See example below:
     ```
+    `GLOBAL VARIABLES`

     // DOCUMENT ELEMENTS
     var navBar = document.querySelector('nav');
     var container = document.getElementById('container');